pipe-cd/pipecd/docs/content/en/docs-dev/user-guide/managing-application/customizing-deployment/script-run.md

 ## Rollback

+> Note: Currently, this feature is only for the application kind of KubernetesApp.

 You can define the command as `onRollback` to execute when to rollback similar to `run`.
 Execute the command to rollback SCRIPT_RUN to the point where the deployment was canceled or failed.